 Externships offer an exciting opportunity to augment classroom study with real-world work experience.
 Students (under the guidance of both a faculty sponsor and an attorney supervisor) immerse themselves in legal work with local, state, and federal governmental agencies, and with nonprofit organizations located throughout the country.
 Our externship program is designed to provide students with advanced training and research opportunities in areas of particular interest to them that go beyond what we offer in a classroom setting.
 The externship is expected the complete the student's personal agenda of study, complementing courses carefully chosen at the Law School and enabling the student to pursue sophisticated work and research in a particular field beyond our curricular offerings.

 The Law School also has formal externship programs with nonprofit organizations based in South Africa and with leading international, non-governmental, and governmental institutions in Geneva, Switzerland.
 Both of these programs occur during the winter academic term.

-Amy Sankaran, Adjunct Clinical Assistant Professor, serves as the externship faculty supervisor for all full- and part-time and South Africa placements.
+Amy Sankaran, Clinical Assistant Professor, serves as the externship supervisor for the field or classroom portion of all full-time, part-time, and South Africa placements.

-The student may not accept payment for work done during the externship, except for reimbursement of reasonable out-of-pocket expenses related to the program.
+The student may not accept payment from the externship placement for work done during the externship, except for reimbursement of reasonable out-of-pocket expenses related to the program.